MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [Get started with the data loss prevention on-premises scanner](/microsoft-365/compliance/dlp-on-premises-scanner-get-started)
 - [Use the Microsoft 365 data loss prevention on-premises scanner](/microsoft-365/compliance/dlp-on-premises-scanner-use)

-> [!IMPORTANT]
-> Settings for enforcing or testing the DLP policy are configured in the [Microsoft 365 Compliance center](/microsoft-365/compliance/create-test-tune-dlp-policy#turn-on-a-dlp-policy).
->

 ## Version 2.9.116